Smithsonian/cheby_checker/cheby_checker/README.md

 - Edit sifter to use the stand-alone obs_pos for figuring out where observatories are, and remove the duplicated code from sifter_precalc.py [MA]

-- Develop tests for the many many functionalities within orbit_cheby [MA/MJP]
+- Some tests exist for the many many functionalities within orbit_cheby [MA/MJP].
+It may be useful to split them between the two classes of `orbit_cheby.py`.

 - Add functionality from "playing_with_convex_hulls_and_ellipsoid_representations" to allow generation of ellipsoid boundary & calculation of overlap of convex hulls.
 This should probably be added to MSC (boundary) and Detections/Residuals (overlap).
 [MJP]